hww3/pike-kernel-jupyter/README.md

 pike-kernel-jupyter is a Kernel for the Jupyter interactive computing tool.
 This kernel is written in Pike and speaks the Jupyter protocol.

+## Demo

+See a ready-to-test demo using Binder at https://bitbucket.org/hww3/pike-binder-example

 ## Prerequisites:

 zeromq - sometimes called libzmq (if you have jupyter installed, it's likely you already have this)